jasonbrianhall/solitaire/README.md

 # 🃏 The Most Over-Engineered Card Games You'll Ever Love

-Welcome to what might be the most meticulously crafted Solitaire and Freecell implementation this side of the digital realm!
+Welcome to what might be the most meticulously crafted Solitaire implementation this side of the digital realm!
 Written in C++ with more love than your grandmother puts into her secret cookie recipe, this isn't just another card game – it's a labor of love with enough features to make Windows card games blush.

 ## ✨ Features

+Currently includes three games
+- ** Klondike ** aka class solitaire
+- ** Freecell **
+- ** Spider Solitaire **

 ### Common Features
 - **Custom Card Backs**: For when the default just isn't fancy enough for your taste